Starting Linux

 The computer has to find the correct place to store the activated kernel in memory and reserve that space for the kernel.
 It has the ways and means to avoid using memory reserved for other tasks.

-The physical and the virtual addresses are randomized at first and then the Linux kernel is eventually decompressed in the lowest available, large enough space in memory.
+Linux is organized into pages and the pages are loaded into tables.
+These tables need to be properly initialized.
+The physical and the virtual addresses are randomized at first and then, the Linux kernel is eventually decompressed in the lowest available, large enough space in memory.

-So, it seems like the Linux kernel is stored in your boot directory.
+The Linux kernel is stored in your boot directory.
 Your boot loader, Grub2, loads the kernel into RAM and starts it.
 It transitions into 64-bit mode and then decompresses the file.
 At which point the kernel is running and takes control of the computer.

 Parted